mathsaey/skitter/manual/telemetry.md

 > events.
 It is up to the user of Skitter to define telemetry handlers or to
 > use an external package which does.

+Please refer to the [telemetry docs](`e:telemetry:readme.html`) for information on how to write telemetry handlers.
+In a nutshell, Skitter emits several telemetry _events_, which can be _attached_ to _handlers_, written by the user, which will receive the event and process it in some way.

+When a telemetry event occurs, registered handlers for the event type are called in the (Elixir) process where the event occurred.
+Therefore, registered handlers may be called on any process on any remote cluster node.
+It is up to the user to gather the data in a central location (e.g. on the master node), before it is processed.

 Telemetry events emitted by Skitter include a lot of information which may be quite large.
 For instance, many events include a `t:Skitter.Strategy.context/0` struct, which contains a reference to the deployment data, which may be quite